HarvardMapCollection/tutorials/openstreetmap/how-to-extract-openstreetmap-data-layers/index.md

-# How to Extract OpenStreetMap Data Layers
+# Extracting OpenStreetMap Data Layers

 As a GIS user, you may encounter scenarios where data about a place's built and natural environment is challenging to find.